 Where does this reasoning come from?
 From experience.
 I have three short experiences that I want to share to back myself up.

 Our first adoption was an agency adoption of an 11-month-old little boy.
 He was super busy and never stopped until his head hit the pillow at night.
-He also had pretty intense asthma which consisted of twice daily breathing treatments and regular medicines to regulate this.
-Prior to him, we didn’t have any experience with asthma or the regiments that come with someone chronically ill from asthma.
+He also had pretty intense asthma which consisted of twice-daily breathing treatments and regular medicines to regulate this.
+Before him, we didn’t have any experience with asthma or the regimens that come with someone chronically ill from asthma.

 We had one occasion that ended with us in the hospital for a four-day stay to try to regulate our son’s breathing.
 This was our first adoption and for a handful of months, I kept thinking to myself, “Okay, does this feel normal?
 Do I love this baby like I love our other three children?”
 I had been pressuring myself to have instant love so fast, and yet, I didn’t feel this 100%.
 Even though there definitely was love there.
 During our stay at the hospital, which was a handful of months after our adoption, I remember one night staying up, rocking our little love to sleep and wondering what I would ever do without him.
 There it was: I hadn’t been pressuring myself for a while, and I hadn’t even been consciously thinking about whether I loved this little guy unconditionally or not.
 I just did.
 I feel like anyone that we serve so unconditionally in this life, we can’t help but end up loving, and not even have to try.
 We just can’t put timelines on ourselves.